 - The method you use to consume CBD

 Regarding the latter, it can take up to a week or more of regularly consuming edibles or orally-taken CBD before you feel a difference when it comes to pain.

 Using a CBD roll on for pain relief can be quicker.
 Again though, it’s important to wait.
 If you don’t feel noticeable results after five minutes, then you can consider putting on more.

 The fact that it can take a little while for the effects of CBD to build to a noticeable level means it is important not to use too much or too little in one go.

 The method that’s generally accepted to be the best is to start with a small dosage and slowly dial it up over time.
 Consider keeping a record of your dosage levels and the effect they have.

-Then, armed with this information and your greater awareness of how using CDB oil, capsules, edibles, tincture or a CBD roll on for pain management will work, you can decide whether cannabidiol is the right choice for you.
+Then, armed with this information and your greater awareness of how using CBD oil, capsules, edibles, CBD tincture or a CBD roll on for pain management will work, you can decide whether cannabidiol is the right choice for you.